txthinking/brook/docs/cli.md

 **--bypassDomainList**="": One domain per line, Suffix match mode. https://, http:// or local file absolute path.
 Like: https://txthinking.github.io/bypass/example_domain.txt

+**--bypassGeoIP**="": Bypass IP by Geo country code, such as US

-**--ca**="": When server is brook wssserver, specify ca instead of insecure, such as /path/to/ca.pem
+**--ca**="": When server is brook wssserver or brook quicserver, specify ca instead of insecure, such as /path/to/ca.pem

+**--dialWithSocks5**="": Dial with your socks5 proxy, such as 127.0.0.1:1081

+**--dialWithSocks5Password**="": Optional

+**--dialWithSocks5Username**="": Optional

+**--disableA**: Disable A query

+**--disableAAAA**: Disable AAAA query

 **--dnsForBypass**="": DNS server for resolving domains in bypass list (default: 223.5.5.5:53)

 **--dnsForDefault**="": DNS server for resolving domains NOT in list (default: 8.8.8.8:53)

-**--dnsListen**="": Start a smart DNS server, like: ':53'
+**--dnsListen**="": Start a DNS server, like: ':53'

 **--doNotRunScripts**: This will not change iptables and others if you want to do by yourself

-**--enableIPv6**: Your local and server must support IPv6 both

-**--insecure**: When server is brook wssserver, client do not verify the server's certificate chain and host name
+**--insecure**: When server is brook wssserver or brook quicserver, client do not verify the server's certificate chain and host name

 **--link**="": brook link.
 This will ignore server, password, udpovertcp, address, insecure, withoutBrookProtocol, ca

-**--listen, -l**="": Listen address, DO NOT contain IP, just like: ':1080'.
-No need to operate iptables by default! (default: :1080)
+**--listen, -l**="": Listen address, DO NOT contain IP, just like: ':8888'.
+No need to operate iptables by default! (default: :8888)

 **--password, -p**="": Password

-**--server, -s**="": brook server or brook wsserver or brook wssserver, like: 1.2.3.4:9999, ws://1.2.3.4:9999, wss://domain:443/ws
+**--server, -s**="": brook server or brook wsserver or brook wssserver, like: 1.2.3.4:9999, ws://1.2.3.4:9999, wss://domain.com:443/ws, quic://domain.com:443

-**--tcpTimeout**="": Connection deadline time (s) (default: 0)
+**--tcpTimeout**="": time (s) (default: 0)

-**--udpTimeout**="": Connection deadline time (s) (default: 60)
+**--udpTimeout**="": time (s) (default: 60)

 **--udpovertcp**: When server is brook server, UDP over TCP

 **--webListen**="": Ignore all other parameters, run web UI, like: ':9999'

-**--withoutBrookProtocol**: When server is brook wsserver or brook wssserver, the data will not be encrypted with brook protocol
+**--withoutBrookProtocol**: When server is brook wsserver or brook wssserver or brook quicserver, the data will not be encrypted with brook protocol

 ## link

 Generate brook link

-**--address**="": When server is brook wsserver or brook wssserver, specify address instead of resolving addresses from host, such as 1.2.3.4:443
+**--address**="": When server is brook wsserver or brook wssserver or brook quicserver, specify address instead of resolving addresses from host, such as 1.2.3.4:443

-**--ca**="": When server is brook wssserver, specify ca instead of insecure, such as /path/to/ca.pem
+**--ca**="": When server is brook wssserver or brook quicserver, specify ca for untrusted cert, such as /path/to/ca.pem

-**--insecure**: When server is brook wssserver, client do not verify the server's certificate chain and host name
+**--insecure**: When server is brook wssserver or brook quicserver, client do not verify the server's certificate chain and host name

 **--name**="": Give this server a name

 **--password, -p**="": Password

-**--server, -s**="": Support brook server, brook wsserver, brook wssserver, socks5 server.
-Like: 1.2.3.4:9999, ws://1.2.3.4:9999, wss://google.com:443/ws, socks5://1.2.3.4:1080
+**--server, -s**="": Support brook server, brook wsserver, brook wssserver, socks5 server, brook quicserver.
+Like: 1.2.3.4:9999, ws://1.2.3.4:9999, wss://google.com:443/ws, socks5://1.2.3.4:1080, quic://google.com:443

 **--udpovertcp**: When server is brook server, UDP over TCP

 **--username, -u**="": Username, when server is socks5 server

-**--withoutBrookProtocol**: When server is brook wsserver or brook wssserver, the data will not be encrypted with brook protocol
+**--withoutBrookProtocol**: When server is brook wsserver or brook wssserver or brook quicserver, the data will not be encrypted with brook protocol

 ## connect

-Run as client and connect to brook link, both TCP and UDP, to start a socks5 proxy, [src <-> socks5 <-> $ brook connect <-> $ brook server/wsserver/wssserver <-> dst]
+Run as client and connect to brook link, both TCP and UDP, to start a socks5 proxy, [src <-> socks5 <-> $ brook connect <-> $ brook server/wsserver/wssserver/quicserver <-> dst]

-**--dialSocks5**="": If you already have a socks5, such as 127.0.0.1:1081, and want [src <-> listen socks5 <-> $ brook connect <-> dialSocks5 <-> $ brook server/wsserver/wssserver <-> dst]
+**--dialWithSocks5**="": If you already have a socks5, such as 127.0.0.1:1081, and want [src <-> listen socks5 <-> $ brook connect <-> dialWithSocks5 <-> $ brook server/wsserver/wssserver <-> dst]

-**--dialSocks5Password**="": Optional
+**--dialWithSocks5Password**="": Optional

-**--dialSocks5Username**="": Optional
+**--dialWithSocks5Username**="": Optional

 **--http**="": Where to listen for HTTP proxy connections